 3. It’s permanent.

-The idea of leaving a legacy is appealing to everyone, but we are rarely proactive about it.
+The idea of leaving a legacy appeals to everyone, but we are rarely proactive about it.
 The beauty of writing is that you are stamping yourself on a piece of paper that, if treasured, will be a permanent addition to the world at large.

-As I said earlier, you are essentially printing yourself when you write, and if you have an affinity for it, this could be a legacy that has immeasurable returns.
+As I said earlier, you are essentially printing yourself when you write, and if you have an affinity for it, this could be a legacy producing immeasurable returns.

 2. It hurts.

 Writing can be a difficult exercise to maintain.
-You are forcing yourself to maintain a certain level of creativity and conceptual creation over a consistent period of time.
+You are forcing yourself to uphold and produce a certain level of creativity and conceptual creation over a consistent period of time.
 Writing can seriously break you, and I am in love with that.

-Yes, breaking in a new pair of shoes is painful and time-consuming, but there is always a reward.
-With writing, there is always this reward of becoming better and better the more you write.
-After all, pain is just proof of growth, and nothing grows me better quite like writing.
+Yes, breaking in a new pair of shoes is painful and time-consuming, but there is always the reward of comfort below your feet.
+Eventually.
+With writing, the same reward manifests as experience, making you a better writer than you were when it was more difficult.
+After all, pain is simply proof of growth, and nothing grows me better quite like writing.
 Which brings me to…

 1. It makes me better.